FinaritrAndrianiaina/gitignore-script/README.md

     ignore macos node rust
 ```

-> Fell free to fork contribute 👷
+> Fell free to fork and contribute 👷